amirsojoodi/Manuals-and-Tutorials/English/WritingChallenge/01-WorkAndCareer/README.md

 51. Wise guy = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as smart alec and know-it-all

-52. Wolf in sheep’s clothing = a dangerous person who seems to be harmless
+52. Wolf in sheep's clothing = a dangerous person who seems to be harmless

 53. Yes man = someone who always agrees with his/her superiors, mainly in order to gain their approval, even if he/she does not accept their ideas or practices